 Heller’s essay on Goethe whetted my appetite to learn more about Goethe.
 I found that one of the leading Goethe scholars of our time is Cambridge professor Nicholas Boyle, who has completed two volumes of a Goethe biography, and is working on a third.

-Another contemporary Goethe scholar is Rudiger Safranski, author of Goethe: The Art of Living (Goethe: Kunstwerk des Lebens), and Goethe and Schiller: The Story of a Friendship.
+Another contemporary Goethe scholar is Rudiger Safranski, author of Goethe: Life As A Work Of Art (Goethe: Kunstwerk des Lebens), and Goethe and Schiller: The Story of a Friendship.
 Safranski also wrote Schiller, or the Invention of German Idealism, Nietzsche: A Philosophical Biography, Schopenhauer and the Wild Years of Philosophy, and Martin Heidegger: Between Good and Evil.
 Though Safranski writes in German, many of his books have been translated into English.
 But his books on Goethe and Schiller aren’t available in English, perhaps because they were written quite recently.
 Safranski’s biographies have a high reputation, and they aren’t very long (about 400 pages).
+[Update 2017: Safranski’s biography of Goethe is now available in English.]

 Another contemporary Goethe scholar is T. J. Reed, author of The Classical Centre: Goethe and Weimar 1775-1832.
 The Jewish-Danish writer Georg Brandes wrote a biography of Goethe, as well as biographies of Shakespeare, Voltaire, Michelangelo, Caesar, etc. Brandes was an influential critic in the late 1800s, and wrote studies of Kierkegaard, Ibsen, and Anatole France.